googleforgames/agones/site/content/en/docs/Advanced/out-of-cluster-dev-server.md

 ### Optional `GameServer` state monitoring

 A helpful (optional) step to see progress when running is to watch the `GameServer` resource.
-This can be done with the command `kubectl get --watch -n default gs my-local-server` (replacing `default` and `my-local-server` with whichever namespace/name values are used by your dev `GameServer`).
+This can be done with the command `kubectl get --watch -n default gs my-local-server` (replacing `default` and `my-local-server` with whichever namespace/name values are used by the dev `GameServer` created [above](#gameserver-agones-resource-created)).
 With this command running, the terminal will automatically show updates to the `GameServer`'s state -- however, this is not necessary to proceed.

 ### Running SDK Server locally